akrzemi1/__sandbox__/string_view_ctor.md

 Most functions inherited from C do not define program behavior when a null pointer is passed.
 This applies to funcitons like `fopen`, or string manipulating functions like `strcpy`.
 Even its safer cousin, `strncpy` triggers undefined behavior wne a null pointer is passed.
 The only function from the family that checks for the null pointer is `strncpy_s`.
 This function in the case of a nul pointer calls a "constraint handler" function: it might call `abort()` or ignore the situation, but it does not treat null pointer as an empty string.

 In genuine C++ functions, passing null pointer to functions expecting a null-terminated character sequences is undefined behavior.
-This applies to functions like: constructor of `fstream`, constructor of `basic_string`, or argument to `basic_string::find_first_of`.
+This applies to functions like: constructor of `fstream`, constructor of `basic_string`, constructor of `std::filesystem::path`, or argument to `basic_string::find_first_of`.

 There is the case of `std::copy()` which can be passed a null pointer of type `const char *` and no UB is triggered, so we have to analyze it in more detail.
 The relevant signature is: